 However, that does not mean that he will be emotional to boot.
 Whether he will express it or not is known by the slant and pressure of his writing.
 The heavier the pressure, the greater the emotional intensity and force.

 In handwriting analysis, a writer with straight writing (with moderate pressure) invariably uses his intellect to make decisions.
 He is ruled by his head, not heart.
 Some may see him as cold or unemotional.
 It’s not true.
 He does have emotions but has no need to express them.
 The writer does not express emotions until they become extreme or build up over time.

 Similarly, people with a certain left slant (Picture C) also desist from being emotional.
 They are socially withdrawn and all emotions are reserved for their personal lives.
 Unless their signatures indicate that they will be bubbly in public, such writers are detached and withdrawn most of the time.

 There are various slants of writing, which reflect how a person is likely to react in emotional situations.
 Graphology students are told to pay special attentions to slants that indicate the emotional outlay of the person.
 If the slant is not determined correctly, it’s likely that the analyst will go wrong.

 For example, a stroke in the handwriting may tell us that the writer is ill-tempered, but if he has a straight slant and a firm baseline, he won’t blow up as fast as someone with the right slant and high pressure.

-By the way, after analysing the handwriting of Ms Better-Than-Google.com, who writes with an extreme right slant, I had warned her against getting involved with a left-slant writer because a relationship with him can never provide her fulfillment.
-My warning to her had a reaon: I’ve found that most people with extreme right slant get involved with the left-slant writers.
+By the way, after analysing the handwriting of Ms Better-Than-Google.com, who writes with an extreme right slant, I had warned her against getting involved with a left-slant writer because a relationship with him can never provide her fulfilment.
+My warning to her had a reason: I’ve found that most people with extreme right slant get involved with the left-slant writers.
 It’s because opposites attract.